 You are here

-Radio interview source: Rom Lemenager, Beef Extension Specialist, Purdue University Listen here to the radio story (mp3) or read below If you have a "cash cow...
+Radio interview source: Dr. Jane Parish, Extension Beef Cattle Specialist, Mississippi State University Listen here to the radio story (mp3) or read below If you have a "cash cow...

 Cattle temperament influences how animals should be handled, how they perform, and how they respond to disease.

 U.S. Department of Agriculture (USDA) and university scientists have found that cattle temperament influences how animals should be handled, how they perform and how they respond to disease.
 The...

 Quick Tips Brought to You by Purina Animal Nutrition LLC

 We all know hydration is vital and your cattle depend on you for their hydration.
 Water management should be included in your nutrition plan; here are some tips that will ensure your herd...